-If you find that you do not know the information off hand, call your loan servicer and ask for all of the details.
+Of course all the information you need is contained in your loan documents however, you can call your loan servicer and ask for all of the details.
 They can even send you a statement to let you know how much your balance is and more.
-For reference, FedLoan is one of the nation’s largest student loan servicing companies and you can find their contact information here.

 2. Consider Forgiveness Programs

-You should consider some of the loan forgiveness programs that are available.
-For instance, the public service loan forgiveness program is designed to forgive the loans of graduated students who work in a qualifying field and have met all requirements set forth.
+You may want to consider some of the loan forgiveness programs that are available.
+For instance, the public service loan forgiveness program is designed to forgive the loans of graduates who are working in a qualifying field and have met all requirements.

-Once your loan is forgiven, you no longer have to worry about making loan payments and you will be free and clear from debt.
+Once your loan is forgiven, you no longer have to worry about making loan payments and you will be free and clear from student loan debt.
 Most loan forgiveness programs require a certain number of payments before the forgiveness will kick in so you will need to make sure you read.